google/eng-practices/README.md

 # Tyemill Code Review Process Docs

 These documents represent Tyemill's collective experience of various best practices that we have developed over time.
-It is possible that open source projects or other organizations would benefit from this knowledge, so we work to make it available publicly when possible.

 Currently this contains the following documents: